levilindsey/generator-meanie/README.md

 # generator-meanie [![Build Status](https://secure.travis-ci.org/levisl176/generator-meanie.png?branch=master)](https://travis-ci.org/levisl176/generator-meanie)

-_MEAN stack generator for [Yeoman](http://yeoman.io).
+_MEAN stack generator for [Yeoman](http://yeoman.io) with gulp.
 Follows the [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)._

 This project is an on-going effort to collect common patterns and processes for web apps using the MEAN stack and gulp.

 This project is constantly evolving and likely has some partially completed components.

+The contents of this project is strongly opinionated.
+This is all code that was developed by the original author for his own personal use.
+That being said, it works great for him, so it will probably work great for you too!

 ## [Getting Set Up](./docs/getting-set-up.md)